Developer Guide

 With 5 days left to the submission deadline, we set out to achieve what most groups would take 4 weeks to do.
 We had to

-had to be duplicated for both guests and vendors, which greatly
+converted to checkin and returncheckin) and delete had to be duplicated for both guests and vendors, which greatly

 increased the workload for implementation and testing.
-Additionally, we made changes to the original Model
+Additionally, we made changes to the original Model by

-, which would be used to store checked out guests and implemented several new features that were
+introducing an Archive, which would be used to store checked out guests and implemented several new features that were

 dissimilar to any of those in AB3, such as invoice generation for guests who engaged vendor services during their